-The due date calculator is pretty straightforward and gives you a good idea of when to expect your baby.
+Our due date calculator is simple to use and gives you a good idea of when to expect your baby.
 Remember, a “due date” doesn’t tell you exactly what day your baby will arrive.
 It’s better to think of it as a loose estimate.

 It’s generally considered “safe” for your baby to come when you are between 37 and 42 weeks pregnant.
 This gives a five week range to look for your baby’s birthday!
 With a healthy pregnancy you’ll probably carry your baby to 40 weeks, and first time mothers are especially likely to go over their due date.
 Babies born at 39, 40, and 41 weeks are usually the healthiest – there is a lot of brain and bone development that occurs between 36 and 40 weeks.